walchko/github-blog/source/blog/linux-raspbian/Raspbian-Headless-Install.md

+---
-# Setup a New Raspbian Image for Headless Operation
+title: Setup a New Raspbian Image for Headless Operation

-:date: 27 May 2019
+date: 27 May 2019
+---

 After you burn a Raspbian Image, you should see the `boot` directory on your desktop.